SumZer0-git/EDAutopilot/README.md

 # EDAutopilot
 Elite Dangerous Autopilot is under EDAPGui project and provides for:

-- Route Assist - executes the route that is defined (also can execute Earthlike work detection along the way, saving that info in a file)
+- Route Assist - executes the route that is defined (also can execute Earthlike world detection along the way, saving that info in a file)
 - Supercuise Assist - takes you to a station all the way to autodock engaging, docking, and refuel/repair/ammo replenish
 - Waypoint Assist - define waypoints in a file and this assistant takes your ship through those waypoints
 - Robigo Mines loop - executes the passenger mission loop including mission completion and mission selection